-The Global Sub-National Climate Fund (SnCF) creates a blended investment vehicle that significantly increases the flow of public and private capital for mid-size (US $5-75M) sustainable urban infrastructure projects.
+The Sub-National Climate Finance Initiative (SnCF) creates a blended investment vehicle that significantly increases the flow of public and private capital for mid-size (US $5-75M) sustainable urban infrastructure projects.
 The fund includes a dedicated donor-funded, revolving Technical Assistance (TA) facility to support project preparation and capacity building.

 Mid-size sustainable urban infrastructure projects, like rapid electric transit, water, and waste treatment, and renewable energy, are a crucial component for developing countries to achieve their climate and sustainable development goals, yet insufficient numbers of bankable projects are reaching investors.
 Blended finance vehicles have demonstrated success in unleashing capital for large-scale renewable energy projects, but the high cost of developing, launching and managing such funds has made them previously unsuitable for mid-size urban infrastructure projects.